bicarlsen/lifespec_fl/README.md

 # Lifespec FL

-> python -m pip install lifespec_fl

 Parse `.FL` files from a Lifespec TRPL machine.

+> Install with `python -m pip install lifespec-fl`

 ## Parser
 The `lifespec_fl.parse(<file>)` method is used to parse a .FL file.